Spazaldinho/1994-Census-Analysis/README.md

 # Adult Census Income Prediction 📊

-[cite_start]This project analyzes the "Adult" dataset from the 1994 US Census database to predict whether an individual's annual income exceeds $50,000[cite: 1, 10].
+This project analyzes the "Adult" dataset from the 1994 US Census database to predict whether an individual's annual income exceeds $50,000.
 The analysis involves data cleaning, comprehensive exploratory data analysis (EDA), and the implementation and evaluation of several machine learning classification models.

 ---